 Finally, electric floor heating systems heat up quickly (usually within 30-60 minutes), making them more energy efficient.
 However, a possible downside is that the cost of operation may be high depending on the cost of electricity where you live.
 To find out how much it would cost to operate a system in your home, check out WarmlyYours’s Operating Cost Calculator.

 How Does In-Floor Heating Compare to Central Air Heating?
+Is Underfloor Heating Better than Central Heating?

 Central air heating, also known as forced-air heating, uses a furnace to heat the air and distribute it via ductwork throughout the home.
-This is one of the most common forms of whole-house heating in America, but it’s also one of the least energy efficient.
+This is one of the most common forms of whole-house heating in America, but it’s also one of the least energy efficient and least cost effective.
 Ductwork is subject to small openings, which means it’s prone to air leakage.
 Ductwork also typically travels through cold spaces, like the attic or basement, which leads to heat being lost along the way.
 Plus, because heat vents are only located in certain areas of the home, you’re left with uneven heat.
 The way the heat is distributed also leads to the distribution of dust and other allergens throughout the home, which can be problematic for allergy sufferers.

 In-floor heating inherently eliminates all of these issues.
 It’s nearly 100 percent energy efficient because the heat travels directly from the heating element to the floor and room above.
 It blankets a room in even warmth because it is installed under the flooring throughout the room, instead of in only one area.
 And, it does not disturb allergens in the home because it’s not blowing air around.